-Eduardo Herrera, Director of Escudo Azul, will be joining us as a presenter at the next Encuentro de Compradores (Buyers’ Meeting), Achilles Connect Lima – Perú, which will take place on 23 August at [the premises of] the National Society of Mining, Petroleum and Energy (Sociedad Nacional de Minería Petróleo y Energía – SNMPE)
+Eduardo Herrera, Director of Escudo Azul, presented at our last Buyers’ Meeting, Achilles Connect Lima – Perú, which took place on 23 August at the National Society of Mining, Petroleum and Energy.

 There is a general feeling of anxiety on the part of companies regarding the risks they face in relation to the issue of corruption and its legal implications.
-Specifically, in the big companies a lack of transparency still prevails which nobody has endeavoured to rectify.
+Specifically, in big companies a lack of transparency still prevails, a problem which no-one wants to deal with.

-It is a state of affairs fraught with risk, and I believe that the companies do not know with any certainty what they are exposed to, who are the agencies involved and what action to take to alleviate their negative impact.
+It is fraught with risk, and I believe that these companies do not know with any certainty what they are exposed to, who are the agencies involved and what action to take to alleviate the problem.

 I take the view that each company is a separate world.
-The corporate actions of each have their own character.
-Apple and Samsung are not the same, they are completely different companies and should be managed in different ways.
+The corporate actions of each have their own character, as an example Apple and Samsung are not the same, they are completely different companies and should be managed in different ways.

-What is lacking is an accurate mapping of risk, that is where it all starts.
+What is lacking is an accurate risk mapping analysis, this is where they should start.
 There is also a problem of professional orientation.
 For example, one can’t contract somebody who deals with financial matters or internal controlling to tackle a legal or criminal matter, just as one would not contract an attorney-at-law to deal with financial matters.
 What is needed is somebody with experience in the field because, when it comes to corruption, the criminal justice system will be the body assessing the ways and means of mitigating the problem.

-I believe that the principal problem is that companies have not learned to map and identify risk.
-If you don’t do that correctly, it will be difficult to combat or mitigate that risk.
+I believe the main problem is that companies have not learned to map and identify risk.
+If you don’t do that correctly, it will be difficult to combat or mitigate against.

-In the specific case of mining companies, I see major risks in relation to corruption, dealings with suppliers and conflicts of interest.
+In the specific case of mining companies, I see major risks in relation to corruption, dealings with suppliers and conflict of interest.
 Regarding this final point, it may for example be the case that a person working in mining also has parallel business dealings whereby he ends up selling to the same company.
-This practice is a problem which has become commonplace over time and is frequently tolerated by the industry.
+This is a problematic practice but it has become commonplace and is frequently tolerated by the industry.
 In these cases, for example, there are clear legal repercussions.

 Speaking of the issue of corruption in public-private relations, anybody who is in a position to bribe a public employee in order to obtain or retain a permit or license in the name of the company, and does so using company funds, will almost automatically generate liability for that company.